Futur3Sn0w/futur3f0x/README.md

 ## Notes and bugs
 - Context menu looks a bit strange, the padding adjustments are newer so I'm still tweaking them
 - In fullscreen, the background and webpage **don't** shift down when the navbar is hovered
-- The windowed border and padding is often broken, leaving sharp edges in place of the rounded ones
+- ~~The windowed border and padding is often broken, leaving sharp edges in place of the rounded ones~~
+	- This issue has been fixed with Futur3F0x v1.2
 	- Some may not prefer this, but you can enable it in **about:config** (see above)

 **I DO NOT** consider this an actively maintained project.
 I made this largely for personal use, so I'll only update the project when I make changes (rarely); with exception of UI-breaking changes that come through Firefox updates that need to be fixed.